 2014—no award given.

 J.J.
 Murray Research Award

 Call for Applications - Deadline 29 January 2017

 This annual $1000 student research grant is one of the ways in which the VSO supports the study of Virginia avifauna.

-Application procedures: Proposals should be of a reasonable length.
-If the proposal is longer than 15 pages it must include a summary of no more than two pages.
-Submissions will be evaluated by the VSO and must be received by 29 January 2016.
+Application procedures: Proposals should be no more than five pages in length (including citations) and provide the following information: background, objectives/hypotheses, methods, expected results and benefits to VA birds, and a budget.
+Submissions will be evaluated by the VSO and must be received by 29 January 2017.
 If the research is part of a degree program, students should include the name of the institution and department they are enrolled in, the degree they are working towards, and the name of their academic or research advisor.
 Each proposal should include a letter from the student's academic advisor verifying that the applicant is a student in good standing, and that he/she is receiving the advisor's support for this project.
 Both proposals and letters of reference should be submitted electronically as Word documents or PDFs, although they can be submitted separately.
-Applicants will be notified of the results by 8 April 2016.
+Applicants will be notified of the results by early April 2017.

 Please send proposals or requests for information to:

 Department of Biology & Center for Environmental Studies